Australian Health Practitioner Regulation Agency - About endorsement

 • Doctors with an approved qualification and who meet the other requirements in the registration standard, will be eligible to apply for a cosmetic surgery endorsement.
 If granted, endorsement will be published on the public register.

-• There will be a simple and quick administrative process for eligible doctors to apply for an endorsement on their registration.
+• Endorsement of registration is an already established process and application for endorsement for cosmetic surgery will follow the same progression - qualification, application, endorsement.
 There will be an application form available when the accreditation standards are in place and there are approved qualification(s).

 Endorsement for cosmetic surgery: What’s involved (32KB,PDF)